jupyter/notebook/docs/source/notebook.rst

 Creating a new notebook document
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A new notebook may be created at any time, either from the dashboard, or using
+You can create a new notebook at any time, either from the dashboard (as detailed
+above) or using
-the `File | New` menu option from within an active notebook.
-The new notebook
+the `File | New Notebook` menu option from within an active notebook.
+You should
+select the programming language to use in the notebook from a submenu, whose
+contents will depend on which language kernels you have installed.
-is created within the same directory and will open in a new browser tab.
-It
+The new notebook is created within the same directory and will open in a new browser tab.
-will also be reflected as a new entry in the notebook list on the dashboard.
+This will also create a new entry in the notebook list in the dashboard.

 Opening notebooks